Getting started with Express

 You should see a page that says 'This is some route'.

-Note that the terminal is in use right now, because it's running your web application (the web server application is continously 'listening' for requests from browsers).
+Note that the terminal is in use right now, because it's running your web application (the web server application is continuously 'listening' for requests from browsers).
 To stop the server and free up the terminal, press ctrl + c.

 Now let's go over the code in app.js.